 |Flying over Campinas, Brazil, an airplane reads its heading H as the angle from the local meridian M, i.e., the north-south line pointed to by the compass's needle (once compensated for magnetic declination): here it is 292.5°, also known as west-northwest.
 In the absence of crosswinds, the heading coincides with the direction of travel, or bearing.|

 Directions on a surface are stated as a bearing, i.e., the angle from a reference line.
 On Earth, this line is the meridian through the current location, and the bearing is usually measured in degrees, from 0° northwards and increasing clockwise to 360° northwards again — on Earth this angle is more commonly known as the azimuth.
-The direction of the current meridian can be obtained from a magnetic compass, whose needle is always aligned with the north-south direction, but one must account for magnetic declination, the deviation of magnetic north from true geographic north.
+The direction of the current meridian can be obtained from an ordinary compass, whose needle is always aligned with the magnetic north-south direction, but one must account for magnetic declination, the deviation of magnetic north from true geographic north.
 Magnetic declination is not uniform throughout the world and slowly changes with time (in millions of years, the magnetic "poles" have even switched hemispheres several times), therefore nautical charts must be periodically updated with reference correction marks for declination.
 Gyrocompasses and astrocompasses are immune to magnetic declination; on the other hand, a gyrocompass depends on a power supply to keep its wheel spinning, while operating an astrocompass requires a precise clock and up-to-date astronomical tables.

 |A loxodrome with bearing 292.5° passing through Campinas, Brazil, as represented on an oblique semitransparent azimuthal orthographic map and on a polar azimuthal stereographic map with two hemispheres.|